“Corporations will need to accept that they’re not doing this as a marketing campaign,” says sustainability consultant David Trevelyan.

 Using a formal framework can allow corporations to understand where they should channel their money – which approaches will genuinely get them to where they need to be or, whether other alternatives should be considered.

 One major challenge to achieving a sustainable future is challenging our consumerist lifestyles.

 “On one hand, mass-produced, cheap products are good, because they allow a point of entry for people on lower income,” says David.
 “If you take that away, you’re then expecting people with less purchasing power to have to buy potentially more expensive products - and more expensive doesn’t necessarily mean better.”

 The perception that we need to replace things with newer versions on a regular basis also needs to be challenged.
 Those with a pay-monthly phone contract, for example, will have got into the habit of replacing their mobile phone handset every couple of years, because their provider offers them an upgrade.

-Need to prove the value of innovation within your organisation?
-Find out how Solverboard can help.
+Need to prove the value of innovation within your organization?
+Find out how Acclaim Ideas can help.

 From an innovation viewpoint, David believes that corporations are going to have to ask themselves a big question: “Is our business model even suitable for 2030?”